LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 1. Click Create but do not fill out the next form.
 That is for submitting to the app store and you will not be doing that.

 You are done with this activity.
-You can close the browser tab, but before you do, note the *TestFlight* tab at the top of the page.
+Before you close this browser window, note the *TestFlight* tab at the top of the page.
 You'll be using that tab after you complete the next two actions.

 ## Create Certificates

-* The graphic below is an example from Loop, your screen will show your app and associated repository
+* The graphic below is an example from Loop.
+Your screen will show your app and associated repository.

 Refer to the graphic below for the numbered steps: